DCC-EX/dcc-ex.github.io/docs/Automation/EX-RAIL intro.rst

    By reversing the usual assumptions, I think I have a workable, extensible and cheap solution.

-   Because the original DCC++ used a software design inappropriate for internal automation, I had to start by rewriting the entire command station and this became DCC-EX, so automation has been in the plan from the start.
+   Because the original DCC++ used a software design inappropriate for internal automation, I had to start by rewriting the entire Command Station code and this became DCC-EX, so automation has been in the plan from the start.

 How it works
 =============

-A small amount of code (The EX-RAIL executor) , sits between the layout owner and DCC so that the layout owner can write automation scripts in a form that is much more user friendly.
-In fact the automation is written in the Arduino IDE (or PlatformIO) as per a normal Arduino script but all the C++ boilerplate code is stripped away where you don’t need to see or understand it.
-This means that you already have all the tools you will need and there is nothing else to download or install.
+A small amount of code (The EX-RAIL executor), sits between the layout owner and DCC so that the layout owner can write automation scripts in a form that is much more user friendly.
+In fact the automation is written in the Arduino IDE (or PlatformIO) as per a normal Arduino script, but all the C++ boilerplate code is stripped away where you don’t need to see or understand it.
+This means that you already have all the tools you will need, and there is nothing else to download or install.
+The method of creating your script file is described in the next section.

-For memory/performance worriers… The EX-RAIL code is surprisingly small and requires very little PROGMEM or RAM to execute although a UNO and Nano are simply too small to include EX-RAIL with the rest of the Command Station code.
+For memory/performance worriers… The EX-RAIL code is surprisingly small and requires very little PROGMEM or RAM to execute, although a UNO and Nano are simply too small to include EX-RAIL with the rest of the Command Station code.
 The EX-RAIL code is only
-included in the compilation of the CommandStation if the compiler detects a “myAutomation.h” file.
+included in the compilation of the Command Station if the compiler detects a “myAutomation.h” file.

-During execution, an EX-RAIL automation is much (perhaps 2 orders of magnitude) more time efficient than the code required to process incoming requests from an external automation processor.
+During execution, an EX-RAIL automation is much (perhaps 2 orders of magnitude) more time efficient than the code required to process incoming requests from an external automation processor, therefore internally automating pre-written scripts can be done much faster and on a much larger scale.

+@Chris - Is this correct?

 The Automation Process
 ******************************************

-All routes, automations etc step through a list of simple keywords until they reach a DONE keyword.
+All routes, automations, etc step through a list of simple keywords until they reach a ``DONE`` keyword.

 The reference list is here @KEBBIN?
 I also kept ENDTASK as alias of DONE

-Automation scripts are added to your Command Station by creating a file called "myAutomation.h" in the same folder as CommandStation-EX.ino and adding in the scripts as follows:
+Automation scripts are added to your Command Station by creating a file called "myAutomation.h" in the same folder as CommandStation-EX.ino, and adding in the scripts as follows:

 .. code-block::